-A lunch detention is a method that can be assigned at the judgment of a teacher or administrator.
 After school detention is another method that can be used to address continued misbehavior.
 The time and date will be determined by the teacher(s) and the administration.
-The referring teachers should give the students an assignment to be completed during the detention hour.
+The Principal will give the students an assignment to be completed during the detention hour.

 Children who are not picked up immediately after detention will be placed in Extended Care at the expense of the parent(s).